-The Ubisoft showcase at E3 2021 wasn't exactly heavy on surprises, but it's safe to say no one had Avatar: Frontiers of Pandora on their list.
-While Ubisoft has reassured us several times work on the game is ongoing, this is the first tangible proof of its existence.
+A surprise reveal at Ubisoft's E3 2021 showcase, Avatar: Frontiers of Pandora remains a bit of a mystery.
+While Ubisoft has reassured us several times work on the game is ongoing, we've seen very little since the game's first unveiling.

-Time to look at what we've got so far—here's all the info currently available on Avatar: Frontiers of Pandora.
-Most of the info on the game is still tightly under wraps, because it's arguably still early days for the game.
-Ubisoft is even still hiring for it.
-Nevertheless, there are some interesting things to dig in based on the game's relation to the source material and development history.
+We've collected what info is currently available on Avatar: Frontiers of Pandora, though the details are sparse.
+Most of the info on the game is still tightly under wraps, and a recently-announced delay into 2023 means we won't likely get a clearer picture for some time.
+Nevertheless, here's what interesting bits we have to dig into, based on the game's relation to the source material and its development history.

 What is the Avatar: Frontiers of Pandora release date?